Anita Prime: Biography

 Prime was raised in Palmerston North in a musical family with family members playing the piano, trumpet and ukulele.
 She began singing at a very early age, began learning piano from the age of 5 and went on to learn the flute, guitar and drums.
 Prime entered her first talent contest at 13 as part of a group called Three 'n One.
 As an adult she worked the New Zealand club circuit and performed in community and charity events.

-In 2010 she met grammy drummer and producer Ron Thaler at a conference.
-At the time Thaler stated: "…I listened to her music and I was like 'well you've got an absolutely killer voice' but I don't think the music is at the place that it needs to be".
-As he was concerned about production values Thaler re-recorded and re-worked Prime's album Destiny.
+In 2010, Prime met drummer Ron Thaler at a conference, who later re-recorded and re-worked her album Destiny.
 In 2011 Prime began an international tour performing in Paris, London, Vancouver and Los Angeles.
-Whilst in France Prime performed a solo concert at the Carlton Cannes Hotel on the French Riviera during the MIDEM Music Festival.
+While in France, Prime performed a solo concert at the Carlton Cannes Hotel on the French Riviera during the MIDEM Music Festival.
 The Destiny single "Complicated" entered Billboards Dance Club chart in October 2011 and peaked at number 33 in November.

 Between US tours Prime continued to work the club circuit in New Zealand and local festivals such as the Flava Waitangi Day Festival in Auckland, and the Māori Motown Festival in Napier.

-In March 2011 Prime was nominated for two LA Music Awards, Best International Artist, and Best Music Video for La La La.
+In March of 2011, Prime was nominated for two LA Music Awards, Best International Artist, and Best Music Video for La La La.
 She performed at the Nomination Awards ceremony and again toured the US including other venues in Los Angeles and venues in New York.
 In November of the same year, Prime won the LA Music Awards Best Music Video category.

-In May 2011 Prime joined the 2011 All Star Rock Tour alongside Orleans, Robbie Dupree, Joe Lynn Turner (Rainbow, & Deep Purple), Joe Bouchard (Blue Öyster Cult).
+In May of 2011, Prime joined the 2011 All Star Rock Tour alongside Orleans, Robbie Dupree, Joe Lynn Turner (Rainbow, & Deep Purple), Joe Bouchard (Blue Öyster Cult).

 Prime has worked with charitable group Team Xtreme, a charity that helps youth with esteem and life skills issues, and appeared in fundraising concerts.

-In the 2021 Queen's Birthday Honours Prime was awarded the Queen's Service Medal for her services to youth and the community.
+At the 2021 Queen's Birthday Honours, Prime was awarded the Queen's Service Medal for her services to youth and the community.